 On request, samples of the fabrics shown below are shipped express without charge.

-Hakama in a medium weight, highly-durable, 35% rayon-65% polyester blend with a matte finish in black or midnight blue: experience and extensive testing in the dojo have shown it is suitable for both beginners and advanced aikidoka alike.
+Hakama in a medium weight, highly-durable, 35% rayon-65% polyester blend with a matte finish in black or dark blue: experience and extensive testing in the dojo have shown it is suitable for both beginners and advanced aikidoka alike.

 This model is recognized as ideal for year-round use in most countries.